- Our customers have been hired by: *

 The closing sentence of your statement is all about your unique skill set, including hard (learnt) and soft (personality-based) skills, as with these examples of personal statements for CVs:

 - Nurse “Cool and calm at all times, ready to handle medical emergencies.”

 - Electrician “Offering both practical and strategic project management skills.”

 - Entry-level “Hard-working and diligent with outstanding attention to detail.”

 Create the perfect CV personal profile and get seen!

-The key to a solid personal profile is to include as much information as clearly and as briefly as you can.
-With a perfect personal profile in place, you can be sure recruiters will want to keep reading your CV.
-Hopefully our tips have helped you to learn how to write a personal profile.
+The key to a robust personal statement for a CV is to include as much information as clearly and as briefly as you can.
+With a perfect CV profile in place, you can be sure recruiters will want to keep reading your application.